How it Works

 Results will be posted on the USIOT website within a week of each competition, and after the third round, a list of teams invited to the national finals will be announced.
-The top 8 to 14 teams (depending on participation numbers after the first qualification round) will qualify for the finals, where they will compete to become Team USA for that current competition season and IIOT international finals.
+The top 8 to 14 teams (depending on participation numbers after the first qualification round) will qualify for the national finals, where they will compete to become Team USA for that current competition season and go to the IIOT international finals.

 Good luck!